yudduy/ScoutMCP/README.md

 ### "Failed to connect" Error

-This usually means the API key isn't properly configured.
+This almost always means your API key isn't set up right.

-**Fix 1: Verify API key in config**
+**Check your config:**
-Check your `~/.config/claude/claude_config.json` file has:
+Look at your `~/.config/claude/claude_config.json` file and make sure it has:
 ```json
 {
   "mcpServers": {